ColeTownsend/Cop-It/README.md

 __INFO__: v2.0 is now available!
 More efficient, more lightweight, still user-friendly and of course still free!
 And works for SS18!

 Cop It is a Chrome Extension used to purchase any Supreme's item on each drop.
 Works on Windows, Mac and Linux.
+Design is very simplist but it works nice.

 ## Features